Elvis Presley: Achievements

 As an album artist, Presley is credited by Billboard with the record for the most albums charting in the Billboard 200: 129, far ahead of second-place Frank Sinatra's 82.
 He also holds the record for most cumulative weeks at number one on the Billboard 200 for a male solo artists: 67 weeks In 2015 and 2016, two albums setting Presley's vocals against music by the Royal Philharmonic Orchestra, If I Can Dream and The Wonder of You, both reached number one in the UK.
 This gave him a new record for number-one UK albums by a solo artist with 13, and extended his record for longest span between number-one albums by anybody—Presley had first topped the British chart in 1956 with his self-titled debut.

 As of 2023, the Recording Industry Association of America (RIAA) credits Presley with 146.5 million certified album sales in the US, third all time behind the Beatles and Garth Brooks.
 He holds the records for most gold albums (101, nearly double second-place Barbra Streisand's 51), and most platinum albums (57).
 His 25 multi-platinum albums is second behind the Beatles' 26.
 He has the 9th-most gold singles (54, tied with Justin Bieber), and the 16th-most platinum singles (27).

 In 2012, the spider Paradonea presleyi was named in his honor.
 In 2018, President Donald Trump awarded Presley the Presidential Medal of Freedom posthumously.
 There is a street named after Presley in San Antonio, Texas.

 Discography

 A vast number of recordings have been issued under Presley's name.
-The number of his original master recordings has been variously calculated as 665 and 711.
+The number of his original master recordings has been disputed but variously calculated as 665 and 711.